 \subsubsection{Dynamical scalarization and neutron star mergers}

-Another highly dynamical and nonlinear process that has important astrophysical, and especially \gw implications is the binary \ns mergers.
-This problem can be more challenging to solve compared to the stellar core-collapse because it is not possible by construction to apply certain approximations, such as spherical symmetry.
-That is why the binary merger dynamics in the \DEF model was addressed only years later, first by~\textcite{Barausse:2012da} and~\textcite{Shibata:2013pra}.
-The overall conclusions of both works are similar and they reside in the fact that even if one or both of the \ns{s} are not scalarized before the merger, they can develop nonzero scalar fields during the inspiral.
-This was called \emph{dynamical scalarization}.
-The main advances in~\textcite{Shibata:2013pra} constitute in using several realistic \EOS with consistently derived bounds on the parameter $\beta_0$ as well as developing an initial data solver for scalarized binary \ns{s}.
-The overall results demonstrated the significant change of the inspiral \gw signal at the moment of dynamical scalarization and afterwards.
-The reason is that the inspiral is accelerated due to the scalar dipole radiation and the total number of \gw cycles is significantly decreased with respect to the general relativistic case.
+Another highly dynamical and nonlinear process that has important astrophysical, and especially \gw implications is binary \ns mergers.
+This problem can be more challenging to solve than the stellar core collapse because it is not possible by construction to apply certain approximations, such as spherical symmetry.
+That is why the binary merger dynamics in the \DEF model was addressed shortly thereafter, first by~\textcite{Barausse:2012da} and then by~\textcite{Shibata:2013pra}.
+The overall conclusions of both works are similar and they reside in the fact that, even if one or both of the \ns{s} are not scalarized before the merger, they can develop nonzero scalar fields during the inspiral.
+This was called dynamical scalarization.
+The main advances made by~\textcite{Shibata:2013pra} constitute using several realistic \EOS with consistently derived bounds on the parameter $\beta_0$, as well as developing an initial data solver for scalarized binary \ns{s}.
+The overall results demonstrated a significant change of the inspiral \gw signal at the moment of dynamical scalarization and afterward.
+The reason is that the inspiral is accelerated due to the scalar-dipole radiation and the total number of \gw cycles is significantly decreased with respect to the general-relativistic case.